system76/docs/content/pop-recovery.md

 **NOTE:** be sure not to choose any install or repair options, as this could result in data loss.

-To access to the existing OS drive run the following terminal:
+To access the existing OS drive run the following terminal:

 First, press `SUPER`+`T` to open a terminal, then type this command: